jordan ‘98.

 still no cable.

-“fuck big cable,” i said.
+“fuck big cable,” i say.

 Halliburton was on a tear this year,